BitcoinUnlimited/BitcoinUnlimited/INSTALL.md

 - `bitcoind`, the intended-for-services, no-graphical-interface, implementation of Bitcoin and
 - `bitcoin-qt`, the GUI.

-## Quick installation Instructions
+Once you have finished the process you can find the relevant binary files (`bitcoind`, `bitcoin-qt` and `bitcoin-cli`) in `/src/`.

-## Ubuntu
+## Dependencies

+Make sure you have installed the [Dependencies](doc/Dependencies.md).

-If you're compiling from source on a Ubuntu like system:
+If you're compiling from source on a Ubuntu like system, you can get all the required dependencies with the commands below

 ```sh
 sudo apt-get install git build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils libboost-all-dev